 Family Mediation is not marriage counselling or guidance, it doesn’t focus on the past or try to lay blame.
 Mediation can help you find agreed solutions to family disputes; it can offer a safe, supportive and confidential environment in which you and your former partner can build a framework for co-parenting your children as a separated couple and resolve financial issues.
 An impartial Mediator will help you work together to decide jointly what you think are the best arrangements for you and your family.
 Mediation is a voluntary process which you and your former partner can use to create your own solutions.

 Agreed practical solutions can be reached quickly, without the need to go to court.
 These agreements greatly reduce the stress on the family as a whole, and will particularly benefit any children involved.

-Mediation Matters is the Sills & Betteridge Solicitors LLP family mediation service.
+Sills Mediation is the Sills & Betteridge Solicitors LLP family mediation service.
 Our Mediation team is made up of specialist family mediators and family lawyers.
-By choosing Mediation Matters you will benefit from both our mediation skills and our in-depth knowledge of the law.
+By choosing Sills Mediation you will benefit from both our mediation skills and our in-depth knowledge of the law.

 If you would like to discuss

 can help you, please call us

 our online referral form.

 Mediation can take place in any of the following locations: